 In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes.
 This standard requires all deferred taxes, along with any related valuation allowance, to be presented as a noncurrent deferred asset or liability.
-The guidance is effective for fiscal years beginning after December 15, 2017, and interim periods within fiscal years beginning after December 15, 2018.
+The guidance is effective for fiscal years beginning after December 15, 2016, and includes interim periods within those fiscal years.
 Early adoption is permitted and the guidance may be applied either prospectively, for all deferred tax assets and liabilities, or retrospectively by reclassifying the comparative balance sheet.
-We are not adopting this pronouncement in our consolidated financial statements at this time.
+We do not expect this ASU to have a material impact on our financial statements.